-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Michael B. Jordan Superman Series

-Release date: Unknown (for HBO Max)
+Release date: Unknown (for Max)

-In addition to the Coates-Abrams film, star Michael B. Jordan is developing a Superman take for HBO Max as a limited series that would feature Val-Zod as opposed to Clark Kent.
-Again, there hasn’t been an update in a while but we hope it still happens.
+Michael B. Jordan was once developing a Superman take for Max as a limited series that would feature Val-Zod as opposed to Clark Kent.
+Again, there hasn’t been an update in a while.

 Static Shock